pura vida (jayemsey x costa rica)

 This is the Costa Rica I’ve seen in postcards and travel ads and stock photos.
 The water is an impossibly brilliant shade of cerulean, fading into turquoise as it washes over the soft white sand, framed by cottony clouds floating lazily overhead.
 There are some people relaxing on towels like us, and some people kayaking around.
 It’s already extremely bright out and the sun is beating down hard, so we take refuge in the shade of a cluster of large black rocks.

 I see tiny crabs picking food off the rocks behind us; we can hear the faint scraping of their tiny claws.
 These crabs have no idea where they are.
 But they are here, in this perfect slice of tranquility, on the shores of one of the most beautiful beaches I've ever seen.
 I read something from Girls’ Night In called “How to Plan a Trip That's Relaxing, Not Overwhelming,” and one of their tips was to “treat down-time like it’s an attraction worth seeing,” which I thought was great advice.
-Rekha and I are both very Type A people, obsessive to a fault, but I think when we travel together we recognize the importance of relaxation, because we’ll quickly burn each other out if we’re running on full all the time (lots of thoughts on hustle culture, coming soon).
+Rekha and I are both very Type A people, obsessive to a fault, but I think when we travel together we recognize the importance of relaxation, because we’ll quickly burn each other out if we’re running on full all the time.

 I read a little more of Between the World and Me.
 I love the way Ta-Nehisi Coates writes.
 Something about the way he arranges words on a page is incredibly artful; his sentences read almost like music.
 I was only introduced to him when he was writing for The Atlantic, but apparently he’s been a prolific writer about race and culture for years, and it was interesting to know where he came from—the hood of Baltimore.
 He talks a lot about cultural legacy and about his ancient ancestors back in Africa, whose perceptions of power and their place in the world shaped the development of African-American communities under colonial rule.
 He inspires me to learn about my own ancestors, not just the faraway ones in China, but the ones who were born here and made lives for themselves here.
 It occurs to me I don’t know much about my family history.
-Keep an eye out for more analysis of Between the World and Me in my 2019 Year in Review, because this book was on my favorites list for sure, and I have so many more thoughts.
+But more on that later.

 It’s early afternoon now, and I am still terrified of the sun and getting skin cancer, but this is Costa Rica and sometimes you just have to say “f*ck it,” so I strip down to a bathing suit and head into the water.